Simple implementation

 var scriptNode = document.createElement("script");

-scriptNode.src = "//SITE_CODE.kameleoon.eu/kameleoon.js"; //replace the SITE_CODE variable by your Kameleoon project Sitecode.
+scriptNode.src = "//SITE_CODE.kameleoon.io/kameleoon.js"; //replace the SITE_CODE variable by your Kameleoon project Sitecode.

 scriptNode.type = "text/javascript";